Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

   ConfigGlobal.cpp `Line 23`

+- **EnableBackupCopyAfterRun**  Backup Dir File Name Modify the path and directory name used for storing metadata cache backup files.
+Default is same directory as the destination(do not change unless you have a sensible place to store the backup) and `.BackupCache` hidden directory.

+  ControlFlow.cpp `Line XX`

 - **Sync Mode and Thread Count**
   ConfigGlobal.cpp `Line 24`,`Line 25` - Modify the default value the tool runs in.
 Default is `BG` and `2`.
   ConfigParser.cpp `Line 214` - Modify the number of threads defined for BG, Inter and GodSpeed.
 Defaults are 2, 4 and Hardware Max Supported Thread Count.

-- **Disk Type Optimization**
-  Set the type of disk (HDD or SSD) to optimize copy behavior and avoid disk thrashing.
-Default is `HDD`.

-  ConfigGlobal.cpp `Line 26`

-- **Stale File Removal Threshold**
-  Set how many consecutive sync runs a file must be missing from the source before it is considered stale [and deleted from the destination (if enabled)].
-Default is `5`.

-  ConfigGlobal.cpp `Line 27`

-- **Stale File Deletion from Destination**
-  Enables or disables removal of files from the destination if they’ve been missing from the source for a configurable number of syncs.
-Default is `NO`.

-  When DeleteStaleFromDest = YES, stale files (those no longer present in the source) are removed from the destination after a set number of runs (`StaleEntries`).

-  **Note:** This process does not delete empty directories that may remain after file deletion.
-This ensures directory structure integrity is preserved and user is expected to delete the directory.
-  ConfigGlobal.cpp `Line 28`

-- **Max Log Files**
-  Sets the maximum number of log files to retain before older logs are purged.
-Helps manage disk space used by logs.
-Default is `10`.

-  ConfigGlobal.cpp `Line 29`
+  Note that the thread count defines the number of sources being scanned parallely, this takes minimal time and is thus expected not to be modifed with much.
+May cause unexpected behavior is exceeding Hardware Max value.

 - **Thread Count for Hasher**
   Adjust the default number of threads used by the Hasher.
 Typically, this value is determined by the selected Mode, but you can modify it here if you want to specify a different number.
-Default is `Hardware Max Supported Thread Count`.
+Default is `2`.

   FileHasher.hpp `Line 15`